Suspects sought after woman, 92, brutally attacked, robbed in Quincy

 Predniville remains hospitalized at this time, where she is said to be recovering.

+“She’s in considerable pain, but her spirits are very good,” said Predniville’s daughter.
+“She is focused on recovery.”

-Anyone with information on the incident or suspects is asked to contact police.
+Anyone with information on the incident or the suspects is asked to contact police.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)